This blog post has been updated on December 16, 2025 for accuracy.

 2. Day rate

-A day rate includes all the work you complete for a client in a single day (duh).
+Just like it sounds, a day rate includes all the work you complete for a client in a single day.

 Day rates are common practice in Europe (or at least in the UK), and amongst high-earning freelancers in the U.S.

 So just how much can you expect to make in a day?
 Many experienced freelancers charge upwards of $2,000 a day.
-But if you’re a newbie, start out at $500.
+But if you’re a newbie, start out lower.
+Like $500.

 3. Flat fee